Observance of Christmas by country: Central Europe

-In countries of Central Europe (for this purpose, roughly defined as the German-speaking countries of Germany, Austria and Switzerland as well as the Czech Republic, Poland, Slovakia, Slovenia, Hungary, Ukraine and possibly other places) the main celebration date for the general public is Christmas Eve (24 December).
-The day is usually a fasting day; in some places children are told they will see a golden pig if they hold fast until after dinner.
-When the evening comes, preparation of Christmas dinner starts.
-Traditions concerning dinner vary from region to region; for example, in Poland, the Czech Republic, and Slovakia, the prevailing meal is fried carp with potato salad and fish (or cabbage) soup.
-However, in some places the tradition is porridge with mushrooms (a modest dish), and elsewhere the dinner is exceptionally rich, with up to 12 dishes.
-When Christmas comes around, children may receive presents from neighbors and house guests.
-House pets may also receive gifts.

-After the dinner comes the time for gifts.
-Children usually find their gifts under the Christmas tree, with name stickers.
-An interesting example of the complicated history of the region is the "fight" between Christmas beings.
-During communism, when countries of Central Europe were under Soviet influence, communist authorities strongly pushed the Russian Ded Moroz ('Grandfather Frost') in the place of Little Jesus.
-Now Santa Claus is gaining popularity, by means of advertising and Hollywood film production.
-Many people, Christians as well as people with just a Christian background, go to Roman Catholic Midnight Mass.

-Other common attributes of Christmas in Central Europe include Christmas trees, mistletoe, Christmas garlands, and Bethlehem cribs.

 In many areas of Central Europe, Saint Nicholas (Mikulás, Mikuláš, Mikołaj, Mikuláš, Miklavž, Миколай), or Santa Claus, does not come for Christmas.
-He visits families earlier, on the dawn of Saint Nicholas Day on 6 December, and for the well-behaved children he has presents and candy-bags to put into their well-polished shoes that were set in the windows the previous evening.
-Although he neither parks his sleigh on rooftops nor climbs chimneys, his visits are usually accompanied by a diabolic-looking servant named Krampusz (in Austria, Slovenia, and Croatia, Krampus; in Czech and Slovak regions he is simply čert, i.e. 'devil', without any name) who gives golden coloured birches for so called badly behaved children.
-In fact, all children get both gifts and golden birches (Hungarian: virgács) in their shoes, no matter how they behaved themselves.
+He visits families earlier, on the dawn of Saint Nicholas Day on 6 December.
+For the well-behaved children, he has presents and candy bags to put into their well-polished shoes that were set in the windows the previous evening.
+He neither parks his sleigh on rooftops nor climbs chimneys, and his visits are usually accompanied by a diabolic-looking servant named Krampusz (in Austria, Slovenia, and Croatia, Krampus; in Czech and Slovak regions he is simply čert, i.e., 'devil', without any name) who gives golden coloured birches for so-called badly behaved children.
+All children receive both gifts and golden birches (Hungarian: virgács) in their shoes, regardless of their behavior.